 After a turbulent period during his early life, Sidney Poitier managed to secure a leading role in the film The Defiant Ones.
-What Poitier accomplished during this time was unheard off for any African American.
-Within just a few years, Poitier poised himself to be the first African American to win an oscar for Lilies of the Field.
+What Poitier accomplished during this time was unheard of for any African American.
+Within just a few years, Poitier poised himself to be the first African American to win an Oscar for Lilies of the Field.
 He continued to lead an active life into the 80s and 90s before retiring from acting completely.

-Characterized for his looks and “latin lover” roles, Marcello Mastroianni’s entire career would be defined by the deeply conflicted characters he portrayed on the big screen.
+Characterized for his looks and “Latin lover” roles, Marcello Mastroianni’s entire career would be defined by the deeply conflicted characters he portrayed on the big screen.
 A lot of his films were done in cooperation with Federico Fellini.
-Together, they would dominante the foreign film genre with masterpieces like Divorce Italian Style, A Special Day, and Dark Eyes.
+Together, they would dominate the foreign film genre with masterpieces like Divorce Italian Style, A Special Day, and Dark Eyes.
 Nevertheless, Mastroianni would suffer from pancreatic cancer before his death on December 19, 1996.

 Robert De Niro:

 When talking about the 70s, who could ever forget the legendary Robert De Niro?
 He is most recognized for his starring role in The Godfather: Part II that had him performing as a young Vito Corleone.
 Subsequently, De Niro’s later gigs would encompass films like Taxi Driver, Goodfellas, and A Bronx Tale, among others.
 As of late, Robert De Niro continues to act with his most recent performance in The Irishman receiving critical acclaim.